Pine Mountain Settlement School

 All DONORS are required to sign a DONOR AGREEMENT.
 Donated materials will be organized according to archival principles, stored in secure conditions, and will be made available to researchers in a supervised, secure environment and through our online resources.

 Under federal law, Pine Mountain Settlement School is not allowed to determine the value of an item or collection.
 All gifts will be acknowledged.
 However, because the Internal Revenue Service regards the Pine Mountain Settlement School as an interested party, the School is unable to provide appraisals for tax purposes.
 The appraisal or establishment of an item’s value for tax purposes is the responsibility of the donor, as are appraisal costs, if required.
 Donors should seek further information on valuation of donated property from the Internal Revenue Service and their own tax advisor or attorney.
 Acceptance of a gift that has been appraised by a third, disinterested party does not imply endorsement of such appraisal by Pine Mountain Settlement School.
 TAX LAW CHANGES.
 CONSULT THE CURRENT FEDERAL AND STATE LAWS GOVERNING APPRAISAL AND DONATION.

-If you are interested in donating materials or monetary support for collections of Pine Mountain Settlement School and its archive and records, please contact the Executive Director, Geoff Marietta at 606 558-3572.
+If you are interested in donating materials or monetary support for collections of Pine Mountain Settlement School and its archive and records, please contact the Executive Director, Preston Jones at 606 558-3572.
 For email, see CONTACT at Pine Mountain Settlement School .